werf/werf/docs/pages/documentation/internals/how_ci_cd_integration_works/general_overview.md

 ## What is ci-env?

 werf gathers data from CI/CD systems with the *ci-env command* and sets modes of operation to accomplish the following tasks:
- * Docker registry integration;
+ * Container registry integration;
  * CI/CD pipelines integration;
  * CI/CD configuration integration;
  * Configuring modes of operation in CI/CD systems.

-### Docker registry integration
+### Container registry integration

 Typically, a CI/CD system can provide each job with:
- 1. Docker registry address.
+ 1. Container registry address.
- 2. Credentials to access the Docker registry.
+ 2. Credentials to access the container registry.

-werf ci-env command should provide authorization for all subsequent commands, allowing them to log in to the detected Docker registry using discovered credentials.
-Learn more [about the docker login below](#docker-registry-login).
+werf ci-env command should provide authorization for all subsequent commands, allowing them to log in to the detected container registry using discovered credentials.
+Learn more [about the docker login below](#container-registry-login).
 Also, the [`DOCKER_CONFIG=PATH_TO_TMP_CONFIG`](#docker_config) variable will be set as a result.

-The address of the Docker registry will also be used as the basis for the `--repo` parameter.
-Thus, the [`WERF_REPO=DOCKER_REGISTRY_REPO`](#werf_repo) variable will be set.
+The address of the container registry will also be used as the basis for the `--repo` parameter.
+Thus, the [`WERF_REPO=CONTAINER_REGISTRY_REPO`](#werf_repo) variable will be set.

-Almost all built-in Docker registry implementations in CI/CD systems have their own peculiarities and therefore werf must know which implementation it works with (more about the features of the supported Docker registry implementations [here]({{ "documentation/advanced/supported_registry_implementations.html" | true_relative_url }})).
-If the registry address unambiguously determines the type of implementation, then nothing is additionally required from the user.
-Otherwise, the type of implementation should be specified by the `--repo-implementation` option (`$WERF_REPO_IMPLEMENTATION`).
-The `werf ci-env` command sets a value for the built-in Docker registry, if necessary.
+Almost all built-in container registries in CI/CD systems have their own peculiarities and therefore werf must know which one it works with (more about the features of the supported container registries [here]({{ "documentation/advanced/supported_container_registries.html" | true_relative_url }})).
+If the repository address unambiguously determines the container registry, then nothing is additionally required from the user.
+Otherwise, the container registry should be specified by the `--repo-container-registry` option (`$WERF_REPO_CONTAINER_REGISTRY`).
+The `werf ci-env` command sets a value for the built-in container registry, if necessary.

 ### CI/CD pipelines integration